wyy313/gitskills/README.md

-Creating a new branch is quick it's so funny this senctence is wrote by featurel the first time dev wrote
+Creating a new branch is quick it's so funny this senctence is wrote by featurel the first time is wrote by dev